Console Initial Setup

 Access Tokens

-on the left-hand panel. - Click a
+on the left-hand panel. - Click

-Add a new token
+Add new token

 :- Name: